Death of Ms Dhu: Arrest

-On 2 August 2014, police received a telephone call informing them Ruffin had violated the terms of an apprehended violence order; at the later inquest into her death, nobody gave evidence about the caller's identity.
-Three months earlier, a warrant for her arrest for the unpaid fines relating to her three arrests when she was a teenager had been issued.
+On 2 August 2014, police received a telephone call informing them Ruffin had violated the terms of an apprehended violence order; at the later inquest into Dhu's death, nobody gave evidence about the caller's identity.
+Three months earlier, a warrant for Dhu's arrest for the unpaid fines relating to her three arrests when she was a teenager had been issued.
 When police arrived at their home and spoke to the pair, they discovered the outstanding arrest warrant for Dhu.
 Both were arrested and placed in adjoining cells in the South Hedland police station.
 Dhu's fines totalled A$3,622, and she was ordered to serve four days in custody to repay part of the debt at the standard rate of A$250 per day.
 As of March 2016, Ruffin was in prison for violating the apprehended violence order, burglary, assault and criminal damage.
 The Western Australia Prisoners' Review Board revoked his bail, saying he was "a lethal threat to the community".